Skip to main content

 What child forms are

 A child form is a full Filla form scoped to a linked table.
-It opens inside the main form (as a modal overlay) when a respondent wants to create a new linked record or edit an existing one.
+It opens inside the main form as a nearly fullscreen modal when a respondent wants to create a new linked record or edit an existing one.
 Child forms let respondents manage related records without navigating away.
 For example, on a project intake form, a respondent could create a new client record on the spot and immediately link it, all within a single form session.

 Setting up child forms